-Researchers have developed a deepfake detection method that specifically focuses on a lightweight, low training complexity, and high-performance face biometrics technique with ideal size, weight, and power (SWaP).
+Researchers have developed a deepfake detection method focusing on a lightweight, low training complexity, and high-performance face biometrics technique with ideal size, weight, and power (SWaP).

-Combining machine learning, signal analysis, and computer vision techniques, the researchers developed an innovative theory and mathematical framework, the Successive Subspace Learning, or SSL, as innovative neural network architecture.
+Combining machine learning, signal analysis, and computer vision techniques, the researchers developed an innovative theory and mathematical framework, Successive Subspace Learning, or SSL, as innovative neural network architecture.
 SSL is an entirely new mathematical framework for neural network architecture developed from signal transform theory.
-It offers a new signal representation and process that involves multiple transform matrices in cascade.
-It is very suitable for high-dimensional data that have short-, mid-, and long-range covariance structures.
-It is a complete data-driven unsupervised framework, offers a brand new tool for image processing and understanding tasks such as face biometrics.
+It offers a new signal representation and process that involves multiple transform matrices in a cascade.
+It is suitable for high-dimensional data with short-, mid-, and long-range covariance structures.
+It is a complete data-driven unsupervised framework that offers a brand new tool for image processing and understanding tasks such as face biometrics.